Sheppsu/offlinechatbot/README.rst

 The project is quite old so some parts of the code may be messy.

-If you're wanting to run the bot, there's an example.env and it relies on the database of website (`source code`_).
+If you're wanting to run the bot, there's an example.env and it relies on the database of the website (`source code`_).